Tethered Capture

 Using manufacturer's software

-Most camera makers offer dedicated tethering software using USB, Firewire, wireless, or Ethernet capability, which does transfer the image files to the computer.
-Most of these systems include camera controls and the newer cameras have live view—which is a live video feed from the sensor.
+Most camera makers offer dedicated tethering software using USB, FireWire, wireless or Ethernet capability, which does transfer the image files to the computer.
+Most of these systems include camera controls and the newer cameras have live view — which is a live video feed from the sensor.
 Having camera controls is a major convenience, as is live view, which can aid in critical focus and remote viewing if the camera is placed somewhere that makes using the viewfinder difficult or impossible.
 This can be a great advantage for many, including architectural photographers trying to position the camera in tight spaces.
-The disadvantages are that file transfer times can be on the slow side, depending on the file size, the efficiency of the software, the connection type, and the speed of the computer being used.
-Laptops are often used for this function, and they are not as quick as desktops, being more limited by having less processors and less horsepower overall.
-There is also the factor of USB connections being somewhat faster on Windows OS machines, and Firewire being faster on Mac OS machines.
-High speed Ethernet or USB3 connections, as well as support for multi-core laptops should help out with these issues as time goes on.

 Using third party software